sparkfun/SparkFun_APDS-9960_Sensor_Arduino_Library/README.md

 Distributed as-is; no warranty is given.

-->Any collaboration credit should appear here.<-
+_Any collaboration credit should appear here._